abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 ## Constructor Function

-That's the main purpose of constructors – to implement reusable object creation code.
+It's a function that creates an object type, and prepares the object for use. which implements a reusable object creation code.

 - Usually, constructors do not have a `return` statement.
 Their task is to write all necessary stuff into `this`, and it automatically becomes the result.
 But if there is a `return` statement, then: